 Get this.
 Apparently someone thinks we’re sexy.
 Well, technically they think we’re “stodgy.”
 But since they’re filming a series of short video profiles entitled Stodgy is Sexy, we’re gonna claim the sexy compliment as well… thanks to the transitive property of, um, compliments.
 Yeah, I just broke out “transitive property.”
 Guess I can’t stop the sexiness once it’s unleashed.

-Here’s the scoop, back in January we were contacted by a documentary filmmaker out of NYC who was creating three minute video profiles of people who embodied a trend of folks returning to old school values like thrift and simplicity (aka, stodginess).
+Here’s the scoop, back in January we were ed by a documentary filmmaker out of NYC who was creating three minute video profiles of people who embodied a trend of folks returning to old school values like thrift and simplicity (aka, stodginess).
 They thought we fit the bill, so we accepted the invitation and soon we found them setting up shop in our future dining room for an afternoon.
 It didn’t even feel real.
 And four hours later they were gone without leaving a trace of evidence they had ever arrived.
 We almost thought we made it up, except for a few pictures like this on our camera:

 It felt especially surreal since our brains were still scrambled from the move.
 We’d only lived here about a month (hence no dining table yet) so we’re sure the neighbors were wondering who the heck moved into their ‘hood with things like this hanging out on our front porch.
 What a letdown it’s gonna be for them when they meet us and we’re nobody interesting.

 The crew was really nice and a good time was had by all.
 It was especially fun exposing Clara to some of the craziness that somehow finds its way into our house every once and a while.
 A window into her brain: Cameras and lights?
 Who cares.
 But blocks.
 Now those are exciting!